 Early settlers discovered Devil’s Den on a cold winter day in the early 1800s, giving it its name.
 It seemed as if steam was rising from a hole in the ground.

 The exact opposite is true.
 What they saw was not even steam.
-It was regular mist resulting from a 72-degree spring water temperature and the surrounding cold air.
-Like how your breath becomes visible on a cold winter day, this effect is nothing special.
+Regular mist resulted from a 72-degree spring water temperature and the surrounding cold air.
+This effect is nothing special, like how your breath becomes visible on a cold winter day.

 People call Devil’s Den Spring many names like Devil’s: